Cayman Islands Postal Service (CIPS) F.A.Qs

 Is the Post Office Open & When Can I go?

 The Cayman Islands Postal Service is committed to the health and safety of our customers and staff and must enforce social distancing protocols during the COVID-19 pandemic.
-To ensure that customers and staff can maintain the recommended six feet or two metres distance from other persons, only one customer at a time will be allowed inside small district post offices.
-Two to three customers will be allowed in the Airport and West End Post Offices at a time.
+To ensure that customers and staff can maintain the recommended three feet distance from other persons, only two customer at a time will be allowed inside small district post offices.
+Three to four customers will be allowed in the Airport and West End Post Offices at a time.

 FOR CUSTOMERS ON GRAND CAYMAN